ankur182/Git-commands/README.md

 Conclusion:

-Use CascadeType.DETACH when you want to fully detach both parent and children from Hibernate's tracking.
-Rarely used in basic CRUD APIs.
+CascadeType.REPLICATE is rarely needed in basic Spring Boot + Postman projects, but is helpful for copying entities across DBs/sessions.
+Think of it as a deep-copy across persistence layers.

 ---

+Would you now like:

-Would you like a summary table of all cascade types and when to use them now?
+A final summary chart of all cascade types?

+Or real Postman-based CRUD example to compare behavior with ALL vs specific cascade types?